harvardinformatics/website/content/rsem_example.md

 	# $2 == name of STAR index
 	# #3 == sample name

-	rsem-calculate-expression --star --num-threads 12 --alignments $1 $(pwd)/$2 $(pwd)/$3
+	rsem-calculate-expression --star --num-threads 16 --alignments $1 $(pwd)/$2 $(pwd)/$3

-One then quantifies abundances of the transcripts in the RNA-seq dataset with the RSEM "rsem-calculate-expression" function.
-In the "rsem-calculate-expression" function we specify:

-- sequence alignment program to use, in this example Bowtie2 (parameter "--bowtie2");
-- number of threads to use (parameter "--num-threads");
-- paired-end fastq input files (parameter "--paired-end");
-- and finally, as arguments, the paired-end fastq input datasets, the transcriptome index files, and the output prefix for each dataset.
-RSEM can handle either uncompressed or compressed (*gz) fastq files.
+#### 7. Align reads with bowtie2 and estimate expression
+        :::bash
+        #!/bin/bash
+        #SBATCH -n 16
+        #SBATCH -N 1
+        #SBATCH --mem 64000
+        #SBATCH -p serial_requeue,shared
+        #SBATCH -o rsem_%A.out
+        #SBATCH -e rsem_%A.err
+        #SBATCH -J rsem
+        #SBATCH -t 10:00:00

+        module purge
+        module load rsem/1.2.29-fasrc03

+        # $1 == R1
+        # $2 == R2
+        # $3 == path to rsem index
+        $ $4 sample name

+        rsem-calculate-expression --bowtie2 --num-threads 16 --paired-end $1 $2 $3 $4

+#### Important things to note:
-It is easy to embed the above into either a bash script that loops over read pairs in order to quickly process the job submissions.
+- It is easy to embed the above into either a bash script that loops over read pairs in order to quickly process the job submissions.
 Alternatively, it can be modified such that one supplies command line arguments for the fastq file and transcriptome locations.

-#### Important things to note:

 - For strand-specific RNA-seq protocols there are options to specify strandedness during the mapping phase.
 Consult your library kit manual, RSEM and short read aligner documentation to determine the approriate settings.
+Typically, for dUTP libraries, one uses "--forward-prob 0", and for ligation-stranded protocols, one uses "--forward-prob 1".
 In some cases, it is not immediately clear and requires some investigation!
 - Depending upon the genome size/transcriptome complexity and the number of input reads, the amount of memory and time required to complete an RSEM job may vary.
 We recommend doing a test run with one data set, then using the SLURM sacct tool to get information on elapsed time and amount of memory used to optimize subsequent resource requests for subsequent job submissions.

-#### 5  Understanding RSEM output
+#### Understanding RSEM output

 The results of a RSEM run are written out in files that have the prefix indicated in the "rsem-calculate-expression" command.